eda_qq

 - show.par

-Boolean determining if parameters such as power transformation or formula should be displayed.
+Boolean determining if parameters such as power transformation and formula should be displayed.

 - grey